clj-commons/vizdeps/README.md

 ![rook-purged](images/rook-pruned.png)

 Often, you are struck trying to track down why a specific artifact is included.
-In large projects, the Graphviz chart can become difficult to read.
+In large projects, the Graphviz chart will often be complex enough that Graphviz will have difficulty finding a workable layout.
 Use the `-f` / `--focus` option to limit which artifacts are shown.
 For example, `lein vizdeps --vertical --focus jackson-core`:

 ![rook-focused](images/rook-focus.png)

+This limits the rendered artifacts to just those that match the specified focus artifact, or depend on such artifacts.

 ## Installation